digitphilia/dataway/docs/schema/public.currency.md

   * 🎉 - **Major Feature** : something big that was not available before.
   * ✨ - **Feature Enhancement** : a miscellaneous minor improvement of an existing feature.
-  * 🛠️ - **Patch/Fix** : something that previously didn’t work as documented – or according to reasonable expectations – should now work.
+  * 🛠️ - **Patch/Fix** : something that previously didn't work as documented - or according to reasonable expectations - should now work.
   * ⚙️ - **Code Efficiency** : an existing feature now may not require as much computation or memory.
   * 💣 - **Code Refactoring** : a breakable change often associated with `major` version bump.